himanshum9/go-poc/Important Golang Questions.md

 Que: What type of authentication does your company implemented?
 Ans:I haven’t worked on implementing the authentication and authorization myself, but I’ve interacted with it closely.
 In our Go backend, we use JWTs for authentication.
 When users log in, a token is issued and passed in the Authorization header as a Bearer token—something I regularly work with while testing APIs in Postman or integrating frontend requests.

+Que: What is JWT token?
+Ans: json web token, used for authentication and authorization.It has 3 parts:
+1. Header: token type and signing algorithm
+2. Payload: payload consist of claims and claims tells about entity like user,employee etc
+3. Signature: created with the use of encoded header,payload and secret algo mentioned in header.

 The backend validates this token on each request.
 If the token is valid and not expired, the request is allowed; otherwise, it's rejected.
 For authorization, we follow a Role-Based Access Control model, so different user roles determine access to certain API endpoints or frontend views.
 On the frontend, built in Vue.js, we use navigation guards to control access to routes based on user roles or login status.

 So, while I haven't developed the system myself, I understand how it works and how to work with it effectively in both backend and frontend contexts.